 Lansdowne Resort & Spa—Leesburg

 Located in DC’s Wine Country in Northern Virginia, Lansdowne Resort sits on 476 acres along the Potomac River.
 Spend your getaway visiting some of the more than 40 wineries in Loudoun, and if you ever tire of sipping Virginia wines, however unlikely, you’ll have the option of exploring the resort’s many amenities, including three golf courses, miles of trails along the Potomac River accessible from the grounds, and the resort’s luxurious spa.
 A treatment at the spa is the perfect end to a hard day of wine tasting, with locally sourced wines infused in several of the services, like the Cabernet and Cacao Cocoon, an 80-minute body treatment (which also includes wine for you to drink while relaxing!) or the Signature Wine Massage, a gentle Swedish-style massage that incorporates antioxidants found in wine grapes.
-Additionally, Lansdowne has several romance-themed packages available throughout the year, featuring services like transportation to nearby wineries and romantic dinners at the resort’s on-site restaurant.
+Additionally, Lansdowne has romance-themed packages available throughout the year, featuring services like transportation to nearby wineries and romantic dinners at the resort’s on-site restaurant.

 Alternate Option: Afton Mountain Vineyard Cottages—Afton